Fritz Heider: Work

-The Cognition-Emotion Linkage
+The cognition–emotion linkage

-Although Fritz Heider’s notebooks do not contain a specific theory on emotions, his notes do contain evidence of his beliefs on a cognition-emotion link and a fundamental logic that underlies all experiences of emotional states.
+Although Fritz Heider's notebooks do not contain a specific theory on emotions, his notes do contain evidence of his beliefs on a cognition-emotion link and a fundamental logic that underlies all experiences of emotional states.
 Heider also points out that emotions may influence or alter cognitive states among some people.
 Heider also offered many definitions of emotional states and key properties that characterized these states.
 The emotions which Heider had a particular interest in are those which are considered interpersonal such as: anger and vengeance, sorrow and pity, gratitude, love, envy and jealousy.
-Heider primarily argued that in cases where one’s fundamental logic appears to be contradicted by something else, a much fuller analysis of the particular situation must take place.
+Heider primarily argued that in cases where one's fundamental logic appears to be contradicted by something else, a much fuller analysis of the particular situation must take place.

-In relation to anger, Heider’s notes consider cases in which a violated “ought” was to be a critical component in the arousal of anger and then follow an observation of the emotional reaction produced once that component is met.
-He notes how anger and annoyance create a paradox when someone feels social pressure to do what they know they “ought” to do.
+In relation to anger, Heider's notes consider cases in which a violated "ought" was to be a critical component in the arousal of anger and then follow an observation of the emotional reaction produced once that component is met.
+He notes how anger and annoyance create a paradox when someone feels social pressure to do what they know they "ought" to do.
 Heider considers this a paradox because within his general theory of balance, two forces acting in agreement should form a balanced structure and balanced structures should in turn produce positive rather than negative effects.
-Force one is social pressure and force two is the “ought” force, which both act in the same direction.
+Force one is social pressure and force two is the "ought" force, which both act in the same direction.
 The direction of the two forces should create harmony but in turn they create the opposite.
-Heider noted that the feeling of violation, particular to that of a violated “ought”, was a cognitive antecedent that characterized angered states.
+Heider noted that the feeling of violation, particular to that of a violated "ought", was a cognitive antecedent that characterized angered states.
 However, he also noted that cognition does not always seem to be a necessary condition for producing anger.